guilhermebkel/gbkel-about/experiences/index.md

 Even as a simple Intern, I was able to help them while learning from aws cloud architecture to software development in general, so I got in touch a lot with `AWS EC2, AWS S3, AWS SQS, AWS ElastiCache, AWS Lambda, AWS RDS, AWS CloudFront, GC Compute Engine, Redis, React, Redux, NodeJS, Styled Components, PostgreSQL, MongoDB, Grafana, MVC Architecture, Serverless Architecture and Event Driven Architecture`.

-Besides, I had great realizations there, like, `refactored its landing page, created a distributed information system based on Redis, solved a bug that was making them lose clients everyday, found and helped solving an architecture bug that kept all the platform offline for almost 4 entire days, created the event oriented microservices system, created a background processing application to work on side jobs such as mail sending and pictures processing, made a custom react hook for data validation/sanitization with help of back-end to improve user feedback, created a log system for some background processing jobs and picture uploads, made some data reports and headed a project to refactor all the platform back-end/front-end from their client to their api and background processing app while keeping in touch with senior developers`.
+Besides, I had great realizations there, like, `refactored its landing page, created a distributed information system based on Redis, solved a bug that was making them lose clients everyday, found and helped solving a heavy database query that kept all the platform offline for almost 4 entire days, created a event oriented system, created a background processing application to work on side jobs such as mail sending and pictures processing, made a custom react hook for data validation/sanitization with help of back-end to improve user feedback, created a log system for some background processing jobs and picture uploads, made some data reports and headed a project to refactor all the platform back-end/front-end from their client to their api and background processing app while keeping in touch with senior developers`.

 <br />